Azamethiphos

 Azamethiphos is an organothiophosphate insecticide.
-It is a veterinary drug used in Atlantic salmon fish farming to control parasites.
+It is a veterinary drug used in Atlantic salmon fish farming along with other fish in the Salmonid family to control parasites, specifically sea lice.
 It is also used as an insecticide in biocidal products in Europe.

 Mode of action

-Organophosphorus insecticides, such as Azamethiphos, inhibit the action of the enzyme acetylcholinesterase.
+Organophosphorus insecticides such as azamethiphos inhibit the action of the enzyme acetylcholinesterase.
 The acetylcholine, therefore, remains intact allowing the electrical signal to proceed without interruption.
 This phenomenon leads to overexcitation of the organism and eventually to the death of the insect.

 Azamethiphos penetrates through the cuticle or through the cuticle opening of the insect, and also acts by ingestion and absorption through the digestive system.

 Registration

-In Europe, Azamethiphos is an active substance according to the Biocide Regulation 528/2012, to be used as insecticide.
+In Europe, azamethiphos is an active substance, according to the Biocide Regulation 528/2012, to be used as an insecticide.

-It is used in several biocidal products in Europe, as insecticide mainly for professional users.
+It is used in several biocidal products in Europe, such as insecticides, mainly for professional users.
 It is commonly used against flies in animal housing.

 Stability

 Azamethiphos is sensitive to hydrolysis, especially at low pH.